 It is illegal to use violence to evict squatters

-It is illegal for the owner or landlord to use or threaten you with violence.
-This is the case even if the owner or landlord has a court order to evict you.
+It is illegal for the owner to use or threaten violence against you or the property if you or another person is inside.
+This is the case even if there is a court order asking you to leave.

 Applying as homeless if you are squatting

-Squatting will usually be a last resort and it isn't a long-term option if you are homeless – you will almost certainly be evicted.
+Squatting is usually a last resort.
+It isn't a long-term option if you are homeless.
+You will almost certainly be evicted.

-Squatters will be classed as homeless because they don't have a legal right to live anywhere.
+Squatters are classed as homeless because they don't have a legal right to live anywhere.